Mental Health Facilities Dayton, WA

 Region Ii Mental Health Center - 51.2 miles from Dayton, WA

 Region Ii Mental Health Center is a mental health facility in Moscow, ID, located at 1350 Troy Road, Suite 2, in the 83843 zip code.
-Region Ii Mental Health Center provides outpatient treatment and telemedicine/telehealth.
-Region Ii Mental Health Center provides individual psychotherapy, psychotropic medication and integrated dual diagnosis disorder treatment to young adults, children / adolescents and seniors 65 or older.
+Region Ii Mental Health Center provides telemedicine/telehealth and outpatient treatment.
+Region Ii Mental Health Center provides dialectical behavior therapy, individual psychotherapy and trauma therapy to young adults, children / adolescents and adults.
 Region Ii Mental Health Center also supports children/adolescents with serious emotional disturbance, people with serious mental illness and clients referred from the court/judicial system.
-Some other services available at Region Ii Mental Health Center include assertive community treatment, court-ordered outpatient treatment and psychosocial rehabilitation services.
+Some other services available at Region Ii Mental Health Center include court-ordered outpatient treatment, psychosocial rehabilitation services and suicide prevention services.

 Learn More